Which Nature’s Logic Dry Recipes Get

 Our Best Ratings?

-Nature’s Logic Dog Food gets the Advisor’s top rating of 5 stars.
+Nature’s Logic Dog Food receives the Advisor’s top rating of 5 stars.

-Nature’s Logic Canine Chicken Meal Dinner was selected to represent the other products in the line for this review.
+Nature’s Logic Canine Beef Meal Feast was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Dry Dog Food

 Ingredients: Beef meal, millet, chicken fat (preserved with mixed tocopherols), pumpkin seed, yeast culture, spray dried pork liver, alfalfa nutrient concentrate, montmorillonite clay, dried kelp, spray dried porcine plasma, dried tomato, almonds, dried chicory root, dried carrot, dried apple, menhaden fish meal, dried pumpkin, dried apricot, dried blueberry, dried spinach, dried broccoli, dried cranberry, parsley, dried artichoke, rosemary, dried mushroom, dried Lactobacillus acidophilus fermentation product, dried Lactobacillus casei fermentation product, dried Bifidobacterium bifidum fermentation product, dried Enterococcus faecium fermentation product, dried Bacillus coagulans fermentation product, dried pineapple extract, dried Aspergillus niger fermentation extract, dried Aspergillus oryzae fermentation extract, dried Trichoderma longibrachiatum fermentation extract

 |Estimated Nutrient Content|

 |Dry Matter Basis||37%||17%||38%|

 The first ingredient in this dog food is beef meal.
 Beef meal is considered a meat concentrate and contains nearly 300% more protein than fresh beef.